-Galia Messika has extensive and broad experience counseling companies’ senior management and boards of directors on resolving actual and potential disputes and litigating complex commercial cases.
+Galia Messika has extensive and broad experience counseling companies’ senior management and boards of directors on resolving actual and potential disputes, litigating complex commercial cases, and responding to cybersecurity incidents.
 She has handled a wide variety of matters including litigation over corporate control, securities, fraud and class action litigation, breach of contract cases, contested restructuring matters and trade secret and intellectual property actions, both at the trial level courts and on appeal.
 Ms. Messika is intimately familiar with all phases of litigation, including appeals through her clerkship on the Israeli Supreme Court for the then-presiding Chief Justice Aharon Barak.
 She has also represented and successfully defended senior executives and directors in SEC investigations.
+In addition, Ms. Messika helps companies respond to cybersecurity incidents, such as data breaches, and counsels clients on emerging cybersecurity legal issues.
 Ms. Messika has consistently obtained very favorable results for her clients.

 - Obtained a favorable settlement in a shareholder litigation action challenging the acquisition of a target gold corporation in the Delaware Court of Chancery, as well as a stay of the actions in New York.